Prakasam16/productweb/README.md

           <h1>About Us</h1>
           <img src="/static/img/logo.png" alt="logo" />
           <div class="contenttext">
-            We Tarun pvt.ltd provide many original softwares for low prices than than the original prices.
+            We Prakasam pvt.ltd provide many original softwares for low prices than than the original prices.
             We are the best to provide you many softwares to make your work easy.
             <br />
             All the softwares are verified and original.
 All the products will be shipped to your home or